Does that lamp still burn in my Father's house,

 Grant me, Father, a servant's place."

-We are busy working to bring Christina Rossetti's "A Prodigal Son" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "A Prodigal Son" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Prodigal Son" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.